karlfrohlich/COVID19-VentilatorAlarm/README.md

 ![](Pictures/Top_View_(With_Cover).PNG) ![](Pictures/Side_View_(With_Cover).PNG) ![](Pictures/Bottom_View_(With_Cover).PNG)

-#                             Code Simulated Using Autodesk Tinkercad
+# Code Simulated Using Autodesk Tinkercad (See Code folder)
 ![](Pictures/Circuit_Tinkercad1.PNG)

 ## How to Make the Alarm System: